SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/NQueenProblem/README.md

 2. [AdHocGA](https://github.com/SergioOyaga/GeneticAlgorithmExamples/tree/master/src/main/java/org/soyaga/examples/NQueenProblem/AdHocGA):
 Solve the problem adjusting the GeneticInformationContainers to minimal structures.
 3. [CustomGA](https://github.com/SergioOyaga/GeneticAlgorithmExamples/tree/master/src/main/java/org/soyaga/examples/NQueenProblem/CustomGA):
-Opposite to AdHoc, A fully customized solver, implementing (in dummy ways) most of the capabilities of the GA package.
+Opposite to AdHoc, a fully customized solverperforms the optimization.
+It implements (in dummy ways) most of the capabilities of the GA package.

 ## Comment:
 The examples in these folders are just to illustrate the power of GAs, and the simplicity of use/implementation that give us the ga library in the OptimizationLib framework.
-The problem is solved using 5 different configurations, some configurations are mor suitable for this problem and others are not.
+The problem is solved using 5 different configurations, some configurations are more suitable for this problem and others are not.
 Just remember they are examples that you can use as template to adapt for your specific problems.